vicharanashala/annam-vision-model/Shreyas_Jani/daily_updates.md

 At epoch 9, it is 81% on PV but stagnating around 8% for PD I'll see if anything improves at epoch 20
 Otherwise, I'll move to the mixed PV PD dataset

+## 3/3/2026

+The val accuracy (on PD) at epoch 10 is also 8%
+And the per class accuracy is also very bad.
+Most images were being classified incorrectly as the same class.
+So it didn't understand a lot.
+But given the model is not pretrained and only at epoch 10, I have setup to run this till epoch 30 and will see then.
+Parallely, I'll set up 2 other bottleneck size models on my other 2 accounts.
+32 and 64 should be good.
+Had the progress meet

+Setup training for 32 and 64 bottleneck sizes on PV train and PD val.
+The 16 one has got to 11% val accuracy at epoch 26
+The 64 one is at 10.5% at epoch 16.
+This one is performing better than bottleneck 16 which had 7% at epoch 16.
+Maybe too much reduction is bad here?
+Will need to think more about this.
+As for the 32 one, I noticed I had forgotten to turn on the accelerator so it didn't get too far and I restarted it.
+All 3 will continue training while I try to analyze these results

+The 16 one maxed out at 11.4% at epoch 30 with horrible F1 scores (eve 0 F1 for a few classes).
+It's just barely better than a random guess and seems to heavily predict all images as pepper bell bacterial spot and tomato late flight.
+Interesting.
+The 64 one is at epoch 28 with 11% val accuracy as well.
+Hmm not improving much even though it got fast at the start.
+Maybe this is the limit and the smaller bottleneck of 16 found the same representation from more training but can't find much more.
+The 32 one is at 9.5% at epoch 9.
+Around the same as the others.
+Hmm.
+I'll let these complete and then see further

+The 64 one completed with 11% val accuracy.
+F1 for this is slightly better but still really bad.
+The 32 one only got to 10.5%.
+Much worse than the other 2.
+But it's F1 scores are much better than the other 2.
+Again, still really bad, but slightly better.
+So it seems zero shot on Plant Doc is way too difficult for these guys.
+Next step will be to make a combined dataset with PV and PD and then see how much that improves.
+If I remember correctly, then SwinHViT improved from 30% to 60% with this.
+Let's see how much these go.
+Started setting up the code for this.

+Setup took some time since the scripts for the merging had been done only once for swin hvit and I had apparently not saved the notebook
+So after creating again, slightly better designed, I started training with all 3 accounts on all 3 types of bottleneck sizes Currently training
+The validation is initially done on a mix of PV and PD.
+After these train for 20-30epochs, I will test them on PD only separately 80% val accuracy at epoch 10 for bottleneck 16, same for bottleneck 32, as well as for 64.
+All are similar for now

+While it trains, separated the PD part from the val set to see how it performs on that.
+After training, this is now at:
+For bottleneck 16 - 20.3%
+For 32 - 13.7% (damn)
+For 64 - 23.5% (highest, but not by much)

+This makes it very very clear that Swin-HViT fine-tuned was much better than this since it got 60%+ with this setup (albeit the exact dataset was slightly different but a difference of 40% is a lot).
+So this is again not a good side.
+This concludes for classification at the very least, Swin-HViT is the best from the models I have tested, as was also my hypothesis at the beginning.

+Now I need to look into either different datasets (plant wild?) or see some other approach to modeling.